Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Give examples of any experience you’ve gained from volunteering or internships
+- Provide any relevant experiences you’ve gained through volunteering or interning

-- You should highlight any achievements or responsibilities you took on in these positions.
+- You should highlight any achievements or responsibilities you fulfilled in these roles.

 References: